3Teeth: Live performances

 3Teeth are known for their use of menacing visuals during live performances.
 The band was hand-selected by Tool to be their supporting act on their 2016 North American tour.
 The group opened for German band Rammstein for some of their U.S. dates in the summer of 2017 and ended the year performing with Danzig and HIM.
 3Teeth were selected by Rammstein to open for them on their special New Year's Eve performances in Mexico in December 2018 / January 2019.
-The band spent much of 2019 touring in support of Metawar, including a European tour as support for Ministry and a headlining North American tour alongside GOST and Author & Punisher before closing the year in support of Ghostemane for select dates.
+The band spent much of 2019 touring in support of Metawar, including a European tour as support for Ministry and a headlining North American tour alongside Gost and Author & Punisher before closing the year in support of Ghostemane for select dates.

 3Teeth resumed touring in February 2020, kicking off another European headlining tour with industrial icon Pig as support for UK shows.
 A 2020 North American co-headlining tour with Carnifex was announced soon after along with the announcements that 3Teeth would play multiple festival dates throughout the year, including Welcome to Rockville and Hellfest.
-The COVID-19 pandemic forced the band to cancel the remainder of their 2020 shows two days before the Meta-X Tour with Carnifex was slated to commence, however.
+The COVID-19 pandemic forced the band to cancel the remainder of their 2020 shows, including the tour with Carnifex.